Having a Baby

 Speaking of Car Seats, Be Wary of Hand-Me-Downs

 Friends and family will probably try to clear out their attics by offering you clothing and other items that their children have outgrown.
 You may not want that bib that looks like it has been through one too many jars of mashed bananas, but gently-worn clothing, such as onesies or footie pajamas, can save a lot of money.

 There some things that you'll want to buy brand new due to expiration dates and ongoing safety enhancements.
 These types of items include bath toys, cribs and car seats.

 This article offers some additional advice about hand-me-down baby items.

 Insurance, Insurance, Insurance

 If you currently have a life insurance policy, you may want to consider increasing your amount.
 If you don't have a policy, you may want to consider purchasing a policy now that others are dependent on you.
-Read here about the different types of life insurance, and why it's important.

 As far as health insurance, your job-based or individual market provider, probably regards having a baby as a Qualifying Life Event, which makes you eligible to add your family's newest addition to your plan during a Special Enrollment Period.

 We're always happy to hear from our customers, but when it comes to having a baby, you don't need to let us know … until your child is ready for a learner's permit.

 Your Newborn: 30 Tips for the First 30 Days (Parents.com)